 And from this, somewhere in the next draft or two, sprang the idea that Monty doesn’t merely read murder mysteries—he writes them (I don’t this is too big a spoiler).
 That immediately clicked for me, as it enabled me to add a lot of added in-jokes about the murder mysteries of the era.
 It also required me to rewrite Monty—all jokes about writers aside, if he’s smart enough to be a successful novelist, he couldn’t be quite as twitty as I initially portrayed him.

 Subsequent drafts figured out how the murder and magical plotlines intertwined; introduced Monty’s flamboyant Aunt Lettie; and gave Suzanne a little more personality than just The Pretty Girl.
 And since I’d established that Monty’s series detective character is “Professor Wodehouse,” the title of the story naturally suggested itself.
 It’s also a play on Golden Age author SS Van Dyne, whose titles ran along the lines of The Kennel Murder Case, The Bishop Murder Case, etc..
 I also had great fun coming up with titles for Monty’s own books: The Owl Died at Sunset, The Poisoned Viscount, Two Graves for the Duchess, The Hangman’s Secret and The Robin Redbreast Riddle, among others.
 Monty’s way more prolific than I am.

 #SFWApro.
-Cover by Alex Ross, all rights to image remain with current holder.
+All rights to cover image remain with current holder.